ubkn0909/notes/questions.md

 tags: []
 ---

-# Questions for life-long pursuit of knowledge/truth
+- What is the point of philosophy?
+There are so many opinions on any one particular topic, who the fuck is right? is there even a right person?
+	- the funny thing is this entire question itself is philosophical, its basically asking for "What is true?"
+"How do we know/Can we even know?"
 - Can we categorize all questions as either epistemic or instrumental?
+- How can we quantify knowledge?
+- Is thinking inherently intertwined with emotion?
+In practice how distinct are feelings and thoughts?
+	- with this I am mostly thinking about Nietzsche's criticism of Socrates and yk his whole theory on how thinking wasn't evolved for "truth" but rather for power. ie thinking has no basis
+	- although I am also curious as to what the broad perspectives are on this today (maybe they have specific activations of brain regions tied with  either thinking or emotion)
 ## Psychiatry
 - What is the significance of dialectical behavioural Therapy?
 - What are the correlations between DBT and Mencius's philosophy?
-(I saw some parallels from On decisions;the-path )
+(I saw some parallels from On decisions, the-path )
 ## Existential and Axiological